-The woodwork is treated with a thin layer of stain from the factory, however, we recommend treating it again to protect the woodwork even better.
+The wood is treated with a thin layer of stain from the factory, but we recommend treating it again to protect the wood even better.

-The rain cover of the Grizzly ensures that your kamado is protected from wind and weather.
-Due to the sealing effect of the rain cover in combination with possible condensation caused by pulling up moisture, there is a chance of mold forming in or on the kamado.
-This possible condensation can cause prints, stains and/or mold on the bamboo parts of your The Bastard.
-Therefore, we recommend that you remove any side tables from your kamado before covering the kamado (for an extended period) with the rain cover.
-Make sure the kamado is completely dry before putting the raincover on it.
+The rain cover ensures that your kamado is protected from wind and weather.
+However, due to the sealing effect of the rain cover combined with possible condensation caused by rising moisture, there is a risk of mould forming in or on the kamado.
+In particular, this possible condensation can cause impressions, stains and/or mould on the bamboo parts of your Bastard.
+Therefore, we recommend you remove any side tables from your kamado before the kamado is covered (for a prolonged period) by the rain cover.
+Make sure the kamado is thoroughly dry before putting the rain cover over it.
 The side tables are best stored in a dry place.
-We also recommend to air the kamado every now and then by taking the cover off for a while when the weather is nice.
-In this way, your the Grizzly as long as possible!
+We also recommend airing the kamado out every now and then by taking the cover off for a while in nice weather.
+NB: remove the rain cover carefully to avoid damage.
+This will keep the Grizzly Grills looking beautiful for as long as possible!

 Coating the bamboo side tables

 You can oil or varnish the side tables.
 You can treat the wood with a water-based epoxy lacquer, a synthetic resin or a wood oil suitable for bamboo.
 You can also use linseed oil.
 A lacquer should always be applied in two thin layers.
 Carefully read and comply with the manufacturer's instructions.
 Always test the oil on a piece of bamboo that is out of sight.

 You can remove the mould as follows:

 Wet the bamboo tables and scrub them well with a hard brush.
 This will deeply clean the bamboo tables and remove mould and other dirt.
 For stubborn dirt, you can use a little bleach or green soap.